The J.D. Externship Program consists of two core components (fieldwork and seminar):

 4 externship credits (3 pass/fail fieldwork credits plus the 1- credit letter-graded seminar)

 Students who enroll in this course are responsible for enrolling in the seminar and fieldwork components as well.
-In order to enroll, students must add the course and the accompanying seminar and fieldwork sections in GU Experience simultaneously.
-The CRNs for the seminar and fieldwork sections can be found in the “Class Notes” section of the seminar’s course description in the Law Center’s online Curriculum Guide.
+To enroll, students must add the course header section and the accompanying seminar and fieldwork sections in GU Experience simultaneously.
+The CRNs for the course header, seminar and fieldwork sections can be found in the “Class Notes” section of the seminar’s course description in the Law Center’s online Curriculum Guide.
 The seminar and fieldwork components may not be taken separately.

 Students may work additional hours and/or weeks beyond the minimum numbers required by the J.D.
 Externship Program, but no additional academic credit will be given.

 Students whose total hours worked exceed the J.D.
 Externship Program’s requirements may be eligible to apply the additional hours worked to the Pro Bono Pledge.
 Students may sign up for the Pro Bono Pledge online through the OPICS website.
-To determine whether your field placement qualifies for the Pro Bono Pledge, please contact Jen Tschirch, Director of Pro Bono Programs, at jt1133@georgetown.edu.
+To determine whether your field placement qualifies for the Pro Bono Pledge, please contact Jen Tschirch, Director of Pro Bono Programs, at jt1133@georgetown.edu(This link opens in a new tab).

 Students working more than the required number of weeks may adjust their weekly hours accordingly, as long as hours are completed during the semester (a maximum of 13 weeks during the Fall and Spring semesters).
 Students are encouraged to extern across the entire semester, and the 10 week requirement for Fall and Spring is only a minimum.